 I want my art to change like a tree with the seasons, present through the rise and fall of empires, always in conversation, speaking a language for which deciphering is irrelevant.
 I want my art to…well, just go see for yourself.
 As the viewer, you will know more about my art than I could ever conceptualize or articulate.

 -I believe art should make you feel unconformable and safe.
 It must make the viewer question and give them the space to explore those questions.

 -Art must not objectify itself or the viewer.
 Mutual respect is needed for any true experiential exchange.

--Every piece of art is site specific, and becomes part of a uncontrived installation.
+-Every piece of art is site-specific and becomes part of an uncontrived installation.